dylangonzalez7/Python-Practice/README.md

-# Python Practice
+# Python-expierence

-This repository was made to upload code in which I have done during my lesiure time and to demonstrate my Python skills.
+This repository was made to upload code to demonstrate my Python skills.